krabberod/bios3010-unix-linux/README.md

 ### Software
 In order to get started you will need a shell.
-An we will cover that topic in Exercises 1.
+We will cover that topic in Exercises 1.

 **Mac and Linux** machines already have a [terminal](https://en.wikipedia.org/wiki/Terminal_emulator) with access to UNIX/linux style commands.
 You don't have to do any extra installation of programs for accessing saga, but if you want to be a pro you call always [pimp your bash](https://www.itworld.com/article/2833199/3-ways-to-pimp-your-bash-console.html).